neeedz/mixedvolume/README.md

 presentation of chemical reaction networks, like "A+B->B".

-To run the script, open a terminal window, be sure to navigate to the folder where you have the input file "s2r2G.txt" saved and then execute the script.
+To run the script, open a terminal window, be sure to navigate to the folder where you have the input file "s2r2G.txt" and the script "NetworkGenerator.py" saved and then execute the script.
-For example, if the file is saved on the desktop, use the following commands: cd ./Desktop/ python3.7 NetworkGenerator.py
+For example, if the file is saved on the desktop, use the following commands:

+cd ./Desktop/

+python3.7 NetworkGenerator.py

 The output files "2species2reactionnetworksforM2.txt" and "2species2reactionnetworks.txt"
 will be saved to the current folder.